Veterans Affairs power struggle leaves agency with 'serious problem' paying its bills

 “If the situation continues to deteriorate, legal action may become necessary,” Kintsel said in his email.

-Meanwhile, two members of the commission Stitt replaced have filed suit, alleging their First Amendment right to support Kintsel’s gubernatorial bid was violated by Stitt.
-The suit was filed in the U.S. District Court for the Western District of Oklahoma.
+Meanwhile, two former members of the commission Stitt replaced have filed suit, alleging that their First Amendment right to support Kintsel’s gubernatorial bid was violated by Stitt.
+The suit was filed in U.S. District Court for the Western District of Oklahoma.

-A second suit alleges Stitt did not follow the law when he recently appointed Robert W. Allen Jr. to the panel.
-The suit was filed in Oklahoma County District Court.
+A second suit alleges that Stitt did not follow the law when he recently appointed Robert W. Allen Jr. to the panel.
+That suit was filed in Oklahoma County District Court.